-The Direct Entry programme supports the National Policing Vision in helping to bring existing exceptional leaders into the police service to make an immediate impact on culture, efficiency and effectiveness.
-This will be achieved by opening up entry to the service to proven leaders who will be joining policing directly at the rank of superintendent and inspector rather than having to work their way up from the rank of constable.
+The programme supports the Policing Vision 2025 in helping to bring talented, senior leaders into the police service to make an immediate impact on culture, efficiency and effectiveness.
+This is achieved by opening entry to the service to proven and highly successful leaders, who will be joining policing directly at the rank of inspector.